 Training Methods Content Materials Group Discussion The following activity serves as an introduction to both section 4 (impact pf transport on livelihood capitals) and section 5 (impact of transport policies and institutional issues on livelihoods of the poor).
 The purpose of this activity is to examine how transport issues impact on livelihood capitals (assets) of the rural poor, and how transport policies and institutions affect the livelihoods of the poor.
-Divide participants into small groups and give them Activity Sheet 62.
-Ask participants to discuss the following questions: A. What is the impact of transport on livelihood capitals (assets)?
+Divide participants into small groups and give them Activity Sheet 78 Ask participants to discuss the following questions: A. What is the impact of transport on livelihood capitals (assets)?
 B. How do policies and institutions associated with transport affect livelihoods?
 Ask participants to write their findings on flip chart, elect a presenter and prepare to feedback to the plenary.
 Ask each group to present their findings to the plenary.
 Facilitate a discussion on the Key Points raised.
 These points will be explored in more detail in the section below, and section 5 on PIPs that follows it.
-Presentation 5.3a Slide 20 Activity Sheet 62 Flip chart, pens with Discussion discussion on the ways in which transport impacts on the livelihood capitals of the poor.
+Presentation 5.3a Slide 20 Activity Sheet 78 Flip chart, pens

+Training Methods Content Materials Presentation with Discussion Building on the points from the activity above, facilitate a discussion on the ways in which transport impacts on the livelihood capitals of the poor.
 To stimulate discussion ask questions such as: What is the environmental impact of transport?
 How might these be addressed?
-Training Methods Content Materials How might the social benefits of transport be assessed?
-Do the very poor benefit from transport interventions?
-If not, why not?
-How does transport help build human capitals?
-What are the benefits from improving physical capital of transport (i.e. infrastructure)?
-Key Points Natural Capital - environmental degradation, change in land use, "opens up" remote areas Social Capital - provide access to the outside world for communities; the poor benefit, but the very poor do not benefit, as they have too few resources Human Capital - access to services like education, health; increased road safety issues Physical Capital - some roads are "over designed" - wasted resources; much greater saving from upgrading a path to a motorable track than upgrading a dirt track to a gravel track Financial Capital - in urban areas the main savings are in time; in rural areas the main savings are in transport operating costs - leading to reduced costs of farm inputs Presentation with discussion on the ways in which transport impacts on the livelihood capitals of the poor.
-To stimulate discussion ask questions such as: What is the environmental impact of transport?
-How might these be addressed?
 How might the social benefits of transport be assessed?
 Do the very poor benefit from transport interventions?
 If not, why not?
 How does transport help build human capitals?
 What are the benefits from improving physical capital of transport (i.e. infrastructure)?
-Key Points Natural Capital - environmental degradation, change in land use, "opens up" remote areas Social Capital - provide access to the outside world for communities; the poor benefit, but the very poor do not benefit, as they have too few resources Human Capital - access to services like education, health; increased road safety issues Physical Capital - some roads are "over designed" - wasted resources; much greater saving from upgrading a path to a motorable track than upgrading a dirt track to a gravel track Financial Capital - in urban areas the main savings are in time; in rural areas the main savings are in transport operating costs - leading to reduced costs Presentation 5.3a Slides 21 - 37
+Key Points Natural Capital - environmental degradation, change in land use, "opens up" remote areas Social Capital - provide access to the outside world for communities; the poor benefit, but the very poor do not benefit, as they have too few resources Human Capital - access to services like education, health; increased road safety issues Physical Capital - some roads are "over designed" - wasted resources; much greater saving from upgrading a path to a motorable track than upgrading a dirt track to a gravel track Financial Capital - in urban areas the main savings are in time; in rural areas the main savings are in transport operating costs - leading to reduced costs of farm inputs Presentation 5.3a Slides 21 - 37